 Blogging on Always Write

 Grab a cuppa coffee and sit down and visit.
-Blogging is my hobby, my experiment, my life changer.
+Blogging is my hobby, my experiment, my life-changer.
 Welcome!
-Maybe, like me, blogging is your hobby.
-Or maybe you write books or are an amateur photographer.
-Join the party.

 #amblogging #blogging #blogger #bloggers #amreading #bookreview #amwriting

-What do you want to get from your blogging experience?
-Bloggers are first and foremost publishers of the best content we have available to us.
-Blogging satisfies, motivates, and gives us opportunities to write and publish our own as well as the work of others.
+Bloggers are, first and foremost, publishers of the best content we have available to us.
+It took me a while to realize that I was a publisher, complete with responsibilities to my reading public not just to myself.
+Blogging satisfies, motivates, and gives me opportunities to write and publish my own as well as the work of others.

 Relationships Are Important to Me

-As Maria stated, “I don’t want to prostitute myself to companies, but I enjoy the perks of writing about what I like and making money to do it.
+As my new friend Maria stated, “I don’t want to prostitute myself to companies, but I enjoy the perks of writing about what I like and making money to do it.
 I take my grandson all over the country on the free tickets I earn from reviewing those places.”

 - Blogging tips